Stay safe while online shopping—here’s how to protect your money and your data

 Regularly update your computer and your phone

 Making sure that your computer and your phone are using the most up-to-date operating systems protects them from being infected by malware.
 This is because hackers locate weak spots in different computer and mobile phone operating systems.
 Phone and computer companies are constantly working to try to spot these vulnerabilities and patch them up before the hackers can exploit them.
-However, if you don’t update your device, you leave it vulnerable to attack(new tab).
+However, if you don’t update your device, you leave it vulnerable to attack.

 Is this website safe?

-Now that we’ve covered some of the more basic safe online shopping tips, it’s time to take a closer look at how to tell if a website is safe or not.
 While it is always better to shop with a retailer that you know and trust, sometimes you find the product that you want, but it’s on a site you’ve never visited before.
 Here are some pointers to help you work out if the website is safe:

 Look for the lock